Manage inactive mailboxes in Exchange Online

-Exchange Online makes it possible for you to preserve the contents of deleted mailboxes indefinitely.
+Exchange Online makes it possible for you to preserve the contents of deleted mailboxes.
 This feature is called inactive mailboxes.
-A mailbox becomes inactive when an In-Place Hold is placed on the mailbox before the corresponding Office 365 user account is deleted.
-The contents of an inactive mailbox are preserved indefinitely.
-This allows administrators, compliance officers, or records managers to use the In-Place eDiscovery feature in Exchange Online to access and search the contents of an inactive mailbox.
+Inactive mailboxes allow you to preserve former employees’ email after they leave your organization.
+A mailbox becomes inactive when a Litigation Hold or an In-Place Hold is placed on the mailbox before the corresponding Office 365 user account is deleted.
+The contents of an inactive mailbox are preserved for the duration of the hold that was placed on the mailbox before it was made inactive.
+This allows administrators, compliance officers, or records managers to use In-Place eDiscovery in Exchange Online to access and search the contents of an inactive mailbox.
 Inactive mailboxes can't receive email and aren't displayed in your organization's shared address book or other lists.

-The license associated with the deleted Exchange Online mailbox will be freed up once you delete the mailbox.
+The license associated with the deleted Exchange Online mailbox will be available after you delete the mailbox.
 You can then assign that license to another user.

-Making a mailbox inactive involves two steps: placing the mailbox on In-Place Hold and then deleting the mailbox or corresponding Office 365 user account.
-After the mailbox is inactive, its contents are preserved until the In-Place Hold is removed.
+Making a mailbox inactive involves two steps: placing the mailbox on In-Place Hold or Litigation Hold, and then deleting the mailbox or corresponding Office 365 user account.
+After the mailbox is inactive, its contents are preserved until the hold is removed.

-After you make a mailbox inactive by placing the mailbox on In-Place Hold and then deleting the corresponding Office 365 user account, you can access the contents of the inactive mailbox by using In-Place eDiscovery in the Exchange admin center (EAC).
+You can access the contents of the inactive mailbox by using In-Place eDiscovery in the Exchange admin center (EAC).
 When you search an inactive mailbox, you can create a keyword search query to search for specific items or you can return the entire contents of the inactive mailbox.
 You can preview the search results, copy the search results to a discovery mailbox, or export the search results to an Outlook Data (PST) file.
-For step-by-step procedures for searching mailboxes, see Create an In-Place eDiscovery Search.
+For step-by-step procedures for searching mailboxes, see Create an In-Place eDiscovery search.